-Capabilities of the PrintKit Software

-The PrintKit software implements all the standard Open-VMS printing functions.
-Also, it provides additional functions to let you exploit the capabilities of current pageprinting technology.
-These include support for multiple document data types, paper handling and document finishing controls, and page layup operations.

-Document Data Types

-PrintKit can process the following data types for printing:

-- Digital ANSI-Compliant Printing Protocol Level 3 (Often referred to as LN03 emulation, after the Digital printer for which it was first implemented.)
-PrintKit translates ANSI-PPL3 to PostScript for printing. - HP-GL/2 Transferred to the printer for interpretation and printing. - PCL5 Transferred to the printer for interpretation and printing. - PostScript Both ordinary PostScript and Encapsulated PostScript documents are transferred to the printer for interpretation and printing.
+Capabilities of the PrintKit software The PrintKit software implements all the standard OpenVMS printing functions.
+Also, it provides additional functions to let you exploit the capabilities of current page-printing technology.
+These include support for multiple document data types, paper handling, page layup operations, and document finishing controls.
+Production PrintKit, moreover, supports more extensive paper handling controls.
+Document data types PrintKit can process the following data types for printing: Digital ANSI-Compliant Printing Protocol Level 3 (Often referred to as LN03 emulation, after the Digital printer for which it was first implemented.)
+PrintKit translates ANSI-PPL3 to PostScript for printing.
+HP-GL/2 Transferred to the printer for interpretation and printing.
+Listing Text file in a simple listing format.
+The text is assumed to be encoded using the ISO Latin 1 character set.
+The formatting paginates the text, adds page headings, line numbers and a graybar overlay, and wraps lines longer than the page width.
+PrintKit translates listings to PostScript for printing.
+PCL5 Transferred to the printer for interpretation and printing.
+PostScript Both ordinary PostScript and Encapsulated PostScript documents are transferred to the printer for interpretation and printing.
 Encapsulated PostScript processing makes adjustments to ensure that all pages print.
 Normally, PrintKit automatically selects the document data type based on document content.
 However, you can also directly control the document data type.

-Paper Handling and Document Finishing

-PrintKit provides the following paper handling and document finishing features:

-- Paper Selection Select paper stock by attributes (size, color, weight, and type) or input tray.
-Production PrintKit provides additional paper selection controls, including multiple selections within a document, and the ability to substitute paper stocks for input tray selections encoded in the document being printed. - Overlays Display a forms overlay on a paper stock, such as graybars or replacements for specialized pre-printed stocks. - Duplexing Print one-sided or two-sided, normal orientation or "tumbled." - Partial Document Printing Print a selected part of a document. - Output Tray Selection Direct the document to a particular printer output tray.
+Paper handling and PrintKit provides the following paper handling and document finishing features: document finishing Paper Selection Select paper stock by attributes (size, color, weight, and type) or input tray.
+Production PrintKit provides additional paper selection controls, including multiple selections within a document, and the ability to substitute paper stocks for input tray selections encoded in the document being printed.
+Overlays Display a forms overlay on a paper stock, such as graybars or replacements for specialized pre-printed stocks.
+Duplexing Print one-sided or two-sided, normal orientation or "tumbled."
+Partial Document Printing Print a selected part of a document.

-Staple, bind, and fold the printed document, on printers which have production finishing capabilities.
-Finishing controls are available only with Production PrintKit.

-Page Layup

-PrintKit provides the following page layup controls:

-Page Scaling Adjust the size of the printed image to fit a smaller paper size.
+Output Tray Selection Direct the document to a particular printer output tray.
+Finishing Staple, bind, fold, and punch the printed document, on printers which have these finishing capabilities.
+Page layup PrintKit provides the following page layup controls: Page Scaling Adjust the size of the printed image to fit a smaller paper size.
 Margins Realign the printed image or allow space for binding.
 Multi-Up Printing Combine multiple pages onto a single page.

-Page layup controls are implemented using PostScript, and hence are available only for the PostScript and ANSI-PPL3 data types.
+Page layup controls are implemented using PostScript, and hence are available only for the PostScript, ANSI-PPL3 and listing data types.

-How To Use This Manual

-This manual describes how to install and use the PrintKit software.
-It serves for both the standard and Production PrintKit versions of the software.
+How to use thisThis manual describes how to install and use the PrintKit software.
+It serves for bothmanualthe standard and Production PrintKit versions of the software.
 Production PrintKit includes all the features of the base PrintKit software, so most of the manual applies to both products.
 Features specific to Production PrintKit are noted in the text that describes them.